 - You’ll want to drain off some of the bacon grease, leaving about 1 tablespoon left in the pan to cook up your corn.

 - If you’re concerned about adding sugar, you can omit it.
-That being said, the sugar doesn’t make this dish overly sweet, it just makes the corn kernels brown better in the pan.
+That being said, this dish is not overly sweet, the sugar just makes the corn kernels brown better in the pan.

 If you’re using fresh corn for this dish, you’ll need to remove it from the cob before you can proceed with the recipe.
 There are a few simple ways to remove corn from the cob without making a huge mess.
 One option is to buy a corn stripper, which is a tool designed for this exact use.
 If you’d rather not buy another kitchen tool, lay an ear of corn flat on a cutting board and carefully slice the kernels off.
 You can also stand the ear of corn inside a large bowl, then cut the kernels off so that they’re all contained within the bowl.